Ferryistaken/website/_posts/host-a-blog-with-custom-domain-for-free/2020-09-21-host-a-blog-for-free.markdown

 ## Tools needed
 1. Install [Jekyll](https://jekyllrb.com/), you could use any other SSG, in this guide I'm going to use jekyll
 2. Install [Git](https://gitforwindows.org/), if you are following this guide you should already be familiar with it
-3. Your favourite text editor. <s>Use <a href="https://github.com/vim/vim">vim</a> or get out</s> I'm gonna start allowing the use of open source IDEs with vim plugins, so if you use VScodium with a vim plugin, I'm cool with that, _but you're on damn thin ice_.
+3. Your favorite text editor. <s>Use <a href="https://github.com/vim/vim">vim</a> or get out</s> I'm gonna start allowing the use of open source IDEs with vim plugins, so if you use VScodium with a vim plugin, I'm cool with that, _but you're on damn thin ice_.

 ## 1. Create your website
 <img src="https://jekyllrb.com/img/logo-2x.png" alt="jekyll logo" width="200" style="text-align: center">  You could create your own site from scratch using html, but it honestly isn't a viable choice if you are looking to create a blog, because it's going to get harder the more content you have.